YusufHaroon/ai-meeting-assistant/README.md

 ## Setup Instructions

 ### 1. Install System Audio Routing (For Windows)
-Since we are capturing "system audio" (what other people are saying) instead of just our own microphone:
+We are capturing "system audio" (what other people are saying) instead of just our own microphone:
 1. Download **VB-CABLE Virtual Audio Device** for free: https://vb-audio.com/Cable/
 2. Extract the ZIP and run `VBCABLE_Setup_x64.exe` as Administrator.
 3. Reboot your computer.